Varun-28/CraftTube/README.md

-## Video Library Backend
+## CraftTube

-This folder contains the Mock Backend created for Video Library App.
-It contains different API end-points and database configuration for building Video Library; so that you can focus on building Frontend.
+A Video Library to learn craft and DIY things.